 - Clover Cares

-Adrienne Spohr is Brand Manager at Clover with primary responsibilities in innovation and product portfolio management.
+Adrienne Spohr is Director of Marketing at Clover with primary responsibilities in managing the Marketing team.
 Before joining Clover in May 2016, Adrienne was searching for a community to call home.
 She found it in Petaluma, and with Clover.

 Adrienne began her career in finance and gradually migrated to marketing and branding, traveling a path through a series of multinational corporations in big cities with revenue in the billions – her time spent in meetings talking about value engineering or visits to mega-processing plants.

 So she made what can only be described as “a huge leap of faith” (her words) and moved from San Francisco to Petaluma, which she describes as a real community.

 “It’s a healthy mix of agriculture, artists, and the outdoors.”